 Without getting too deeply into the political discourse, to accept the notion that government should somehow redistribute income and wealth on a grand scale, you must first agree that income and wealth is a zero-sum game.
 In other words, if I have $1 million, then I have taken that slice of a finite pie.
 My gain must have come from someone else’s loss.
 Those who adhere to this line of thinking operate from a theory of scarcity.

 The opposing argument is that a capitalistic economy needs entrepreneurs to create value for society, thereby growing our economic pie exponentially.
 Steve Jobs became a billionaire not at the expense of many others; rather he created a platform from which thousands (if not millions) of people created their own wealth by developing ancillary goods and services to the popular Apple product lines.
 Those who adhere to this line of thinking instead view the world as abundant and ever-expanding.

 So how do you look at your estate-planning or financial practice?
-Do you believe that if you don’t land Mr. Smith as your next client, you’ve missed out on a great opportunity, or do you instead believe that Ms. Jones will eventually come along and be a better fit for you and your firm?
+Do you believe that if you don’t land Mr. Smith as your next client, you’ve missed out on a great opportunity, or do you instead believe that Mrs. Jones will eventually come along who might be a better fit for you and your firm?